dhruvp/math-blog/_posts/2020-07-26-who-cares-about-eigenvectors.md

 Let's do a quick refresher to begin with.
 The eigenvector of a linear function A is just the vector $v$ s.t. $Av = \lambda v$ for some constant $\lambda$ which we call the eigenvalue.
 At a high level, the eigenvector is just a dimension along which the linear function only stretches its input (for real valued eigenvalues).

-We also saw in a [previous blog post]() (please check it out if you haven't yet!) how eigenvectors help us create a basis that represents the linear function as a diagonal matrix.
-This is great and all but what can we do once we get an Eigenvector?
+We saw in a [previous blog post](2019/02/25/eigenvectors/) how eigenvectors help us create a basis that diagonalizes our matrix.
+We also saw [how eigenvectors power PageRank](2019/03/20/pagerank/) - the algorithm that powers Google Search!

+This is great and all but what can we do once we find an Eigenvector?
+What does it tell us about the underlying Matrix?

 ### Linear Functions Pull Inputs Towards the Dominant Eigenvector